saturn-lab/audioNet/readme.md

 `$ python ./convert_file.py  ../../data`

 # Step 2.
 How to train a deep model?
-Training involes two files: `train.py` and `augmentation/client.py`.
+Training involes two files: `train.py` and `augmentation/`.

-`train.py` will open a local network port waiting for data.
+`$ python -m augmentation` will start a augmentation server that provide train data and test data.
-It trains the AudioNet once it gets a data source.
+`train.py` will connect to augmentation server and request data.

-`client.py` is the data source.
-It reads wave files and performs data augmentation.
+`augmentation/config.py` is used for configuring the batch size/thread size/data source/...

 Before training, there are several things you should do.